 Choose healthy foods.

 Another important aspect to understand about this healthy lifestyle is real food does not mean greasy and fattening fast food.
 After treatments, it is crucial to fuel your body with nutrient-rich meals.
 Nutrients have been a proven tactic to helping ease the side effects of chemotherapy or transplants.
-Nutrient-rich foods also contain crucial components that aid in the replacement of blood cells and healthy tissues after damage from treatment.
+Nutrient-rich foods also contain crucial components that aid in the replacement of blood cells and healthy tissues after damage from blood cancer treatment.

 Drink water, coffee, and tea.